Keith Phillips and Karl Tsatalbasidis, I Pledge Allegiance: The Role of Seventh-day Adventists in the Military. N.p., n.p., 2007.

 Chapter two discusses military chaplains.
 When the issue of the church endorsing chaplains was first raised (by the Army chief of chaplains) a year before the entry of the United States into World War 2, church leaders balked.
 The General Conference Committee issued a statement reaffirming “our historical position on this matter, which is to the effect that we cannot as a religious body counsel or encourage our men to apply for or accept military commissions, but must leave such decisions to be made on the basis of individual convictions” (p.
 40).
 Unwittingly, they’ve given further evidence against the claim they made in chapter one—this says an appeal to “individual convictions” has been the church’s position, not a blanket policy.
 They reproduce a humorous exchange that ensued when the Chief of Chaplains tried to wring a non-endorsement endorsement out of church leadership for Floyd Bresee (p.
 41)—the church wanting to affirm his choice, but not wanting to appear as if the church itself had any say in the matter.

 Adventists raised some specific questions about the military chaplaincy during World War 2, focusing on fears of state sponsorship of religion and whether the prophetic message would be muzzled (p.
 41).
 The authors continue to ask these questions.
 Unfortunately, they’ve failed to do their homework.
 They selectively cite a couple of essays in a book on the chaplaincy published by the University of Notre Dame Press (more about that one in another post).
 They cite an Army document from 1964, a couple of items from the Army chaplain webpage, Barry Black’s biography, etc. But never do they cite the US Code or the Army, Navy, or Air Force regulations which govern the ministry of chaplains.
 Nor do they interview Adventist chaplains to see what their experiences have been.
-Because of this, I just say that they do not know what they are talking about (I will return to this topic soon, when I will summarize some of the key points from AR 165-1 that address their concerns; for now, I would refer the reader to an article I wrote for the Spectrum blog in 2007).
+Because of this, I just have to say that they do not know what they are talking about (I will return to this topic soon, when I will summarize some of the key points from AR 165-1 that address their concerns; for now, I would refer the reader to an article I wrote for the Spectrum blog in 2007).

 They conclude with an appeal to young men and women, asking them to consider: “Can I give my allegiance both to God and to the military of the national government in whose jurisdiction I live?
 In light of the mission and law of God, versus the purpose and mission of any military, we have seen that they are diametrically opposed to one another” (p.
 148).
 But is that true?
 Is the “purpose and mission of any military” “diametrically opposed” to “the mission and law of God”?
 Paul certainly didn’t think so—he saw the civil government as tasked by God with the purpose of bearing the sword.
 That purpose was affirmed by the 1941 statement of the Adventist Church that the authors say we must go back to!